Ryerson RTA grad wins global award for wellness AI startup LUCID

 Others are taking notice.
 In July of this year, LUCID, external link was named 2019 Best Startup by Wallifornia MusicTech, a music and technology festival in Belgium.
 Not long after, Labbé and his team – now nine staff on-board – won NextCanada’s NextAI Top Startup award in Montreal.

-Born out of Labbé’s studies at Ryerson, LUCID is currently a resident team in Ryerson’s Music Den, external link and Transmedia Zone, external link, both part of the Creative Innovation Hub in the Faculty of Communication and Design.
+Born out of Labbé’s studies at Ryerson, LUCID is currently a resident team in Ryerson’s Music Den and Transmedia Zone, both part of the Creative Innovation Hub in the Faculty of Communication and Design.
 The company has received funding from various grants from Ryerson, the Government of Ontario, the federal government and revenues from corporate partner Steelcase.

 “Ryerson was a really great place to do innovation,” Labbé said, noting that the new media program gave the “perfect opportunity” to blend art, science and computation.